DawdlingHalo/Hungarian-Chickenpox-ML/Nation_level_case_count_prediction/README.md

 In this file , we have implemented basic Dense layer Sequential Machine Learning models to build a model that can outperform simple_methods and can predict the future values.

 After implementing 2 models , we find that the best score that has been achieved with these models is **174.74289**.
 Next , we will be seeing how the RNN and LSTM models perform on a small dataset of Hungarian chickenpox.

+# Simple_RNN_LSTM

+We have applied dataset on RNN and LSTM models.
+Their score however is not much promising and was not able beat or come close to the baseline of Naive Forecasting.
+One of the reasons why it did not provide good results is because of size of data.
+Due to its short size , the model finds difficulty in finding patterns.